Skip to content

 access_type "system" (all groups), "group" (specific group), "user" (all users), "private" (single user)

-MCP Capabilities
+MCP Capabilities (type: mcp)

-Basic MCP Capability
+Basic MCP capability

 {